-64 Note that for financial institutions receiving government assistance under the Troubled Asset Relief Program (TARP) and for certain health insurance providers, the deduction limitation has been lowered from \$1 million to \$500,000 and there has been no exception for performance-based compensation for some time.
+78 Note that for certain health insurance providers, the deduction limitation has been lowered from \$1 million to \$500,000 and there has been no exception for performance-based compensation for some time.

 2. Expansion of Impacted Companies and "Covered Employees"